 - Select the Student Tab across the top

-- Refunds are processed in a random order, and your account will not become eligible for processing until your aid has posted
+- Refunds are processed in a random order, and your account will not become eligible for processing until a credit balance is created on your account.

 - Through My Account History in MyCSU you can see the details of your account.